The Dog Bite Lawyers of Abel Law Firm

 Compensation You Might Be Entitled To in an Insurance Claim

 The value of the insurance settlement you receive will depend on multiple factors, including the amount of available coverage.
 You could file a claim with the dog owner’s homeowners insurance if the incident happened on their property.
-If you were in public, such as a restaurant or store, you might be able to file a claim with the property or business owner’s liability insurance company.
+If you were in public, such as a restaurant or store, you could file a claim with the property or business owner’s liability insurance company.

 Whatever the source of compensation, the losses you can pursue may include: